openbible-io/en_ust/README.md

 ### Introduction to the UST

-The unfoldingWord Simplified Text (UST) is designed to be used in conjunction with the Unlocked Literal Bible (ULT), the translationNotes, and the translationWords as a tool for Bible translation.
+The unfoldingWord Simplified Text (UST) is designed to be used in conjunction with the unfoldingWord Literal Text (ULT), the translationNotes, and the translationWords as a tool for Bible translation.
 Unlike the ULT and unlike an end-user Bible, the UST does not use figures of speech, idioms, abstract nouns, or grammatical forms that are difficult to translate into many languages.

 ### Editing the UST